freenas/freenas-docs/userguide/jails.rst

 be managed from the command line of the jail.
 If you prefer to use a GUI to manage software, use :ref:`Plugins` instead.

-While FreeNAS® automatically creates a jail whenever a plugin is installed, it does not let the user install multiple plugins into the same jail.
+While %brand% automatically creates a jail whenever a plugin is installed, it does not let the user install multiple plugins into the same jail.
 In contrast, using "Jails" allows users to create as many jails as needed and to customize the operating system and installed software within each jail.

-In FreeNAS® 9.x, two types of jails are supported:
+In %brand% 9.x, two types of jails are supported:

 #.
 By default, a
    `FreeBSD jail <https://en.wikipedia.org/wiki/Freebsd_jail>`_